-So you want to become a ninja warrior and don’t know where to start?
+So you want to become a ninja and don’t know where to start?
 Today, you’re in luck as The Ninja’s Edge has gathered all our training exercises and recommended reps in this feature for ninjas who are serious about training.
 All of the exercises listed below are for full body conditioning and you will feel a significant difference in your strength and agility when performing challenging obstacles.

 Pull-Ups, Push-Ups, Leg Lifts